tanmy-sharma/ML-Projects/Classification Projects/README.md

 14. Legal and Compliance: In the legal industry, text classification helps in contract analysis, identifying legal risks, and ensuring compliance with regulations.
 15. Content Moderation: Social platforms and online communities use text classification to filter and moderate user-generated content to maintain a safe and respectful environment.
 In conclusion, classification projects in NLP are essential for organizing, understanding, and extracting valuable insights from textual data across various domains.
 They enable automation, efficiency, and data-driven decision-making, making them a cornerstone of natural language processing applications.

+In conclusion, classification projects in NLP are essential for organizing, understanding, and extracting valuable insights from textual data across various domains.
+They enable automation, efficiency, and data-driven decision-making, making them a cornerstone of natural language processing applications.